manips-sai-org/sai2-interfaces/docs/config_files_details.md

 Velocity saturation limits the velocity of the controlled frame by limiting the control force applied in a particular way.
 Its attributes are:
 	- enabled: Required if element present.
 Whether to use velocity saturation.
-	- linear_velocity_limit: Optional.
+	- linearVelocityLimit: Optional.
 The limit for the linear velocity in m/s.
-	- angular_velocity_limit: Optional.
+	- angularVelocityLimit: Optional.
 The limit for the angular velocity in Rad/s.
 Those values can be changed at runtime.
 Default values can be found in the MotionForceTask class in the sai2-primitives library.
 -->
 <velocitySaturation enabled="true"
-	linear_velocity_limit="0.35"
+	linearVelocityLimit="0.35"
-	angular_velocity_limit="0.78" />
+	angularVelocityLimit="0.78" />
 ```

 * __The parametrization for the online trajectory generation__